Ayushii12/AWS-Certified-Cloud-Practitioner-Course-Notes/README.md

     - They remember previous decisions made for incoming packets
     - So when a packet **response** for that request returns, it **allows** the response to go through regardless of the inbound security group rules
 - By default, a security group **denies** all **inbound** traffic and **allows** all **outbound** traffic
-- **Security groups accept IP address, IP address range, and security group ID as either source or destination of inbound or outbound rules.**

 ![A6](./images/a6.png)